polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 Feel free to add any amount of Razor pages, Views, Controllers, etc, to your Magic apps.
 However, this is beyond the scope of this documentation.
-You might have to fiddle with your `Startup` class though, if you choose this path.
+You might have to fiddle with your `Startup` class if you choose this path.

 * [Reference documentation](/documentation)